isabella232/docs-13/docs/skeletons/CRA.md

 ```
 _Note: Your project has to have more posts than the `POSTS_PER_PAGE` indicates or you wont see the `Load more` button_

-As you can see, our functional component takes in 2 props, `data` (from which we take the things we want with a bit of ES6 destructuring magic) and `loadMorePosts` function that out `<button />` uses.
+As you can see, our functional component takes in 2 props, `data` (from which we take the things we want with a bit of ES6 destructuring magic) and `loadMorePosts` function that our `<button />` uses.

 You can think of `loading` and `error` as simple conditionals that tell us what's the current state of the data fetching process.
 When `error` prop is true, error message will be rendered instead of our component.
 Similarly, when `loading` is true, loading message will be rendered.
 As soon as the loading is finished, the message will be replaced with our component (or the error message if something goes wrong). `loadMorePosts` is something we will get to in a minute.